kugaevsky/mousetrap-rails/README.md

 Mousetrap.bind 'up up down down left right left right b a enter', -> console.log 'You WIN!'
 ```

-You can find full documentation on [Moustrap library page](http://craig.is/killing/mice).
+You can find full documentation on [Mousetrap library page](http://craig.is/killing/mice).
 Really, look there – there are plenty examples of using this awesome library.

-## TODO

-* Generators
-* Helpers
-    * Keyboard navigation for links
-    * Keyboard navigation for inputs

 ## Authors